DataflareApp/echolite/README.md

 # Build release version
 cargo build --release

+# If you need to dynamically link SQLite
+cargo build --release --no-default-features
 ```

 After compilation, the binary file is located at `target/release/echolite`.

-> [!NOTE]
-> EchoLite statically links SQLite, so you don't need to install SQLite separately on your system.

 ## Usage